Bodacious/motion-persistable/README.md

 And then execute:

+    $ bundle

+Or install it yourself with:

-    $ bundles
+    $ gem install motion-persistable

-Add this line to your application's Rakefile:
+...add this line to your application's Rakefile:

     Bundler.require # this should already be there require 'motion-persistable'

-Or install it yourself as:

-    $ gem install motion-persistable

 ## Usage

-Include the module Motion::Persistable in any class that you want persistable attributes
+Include the module **Motion::Persistable** in any class that you want persistable attributes

 ### Persistable Instance Methods